-Night School
+Night School:

 Night school courses are offered for the public.
-Under special circumstances, the principal may give approval for a day school student to enroll in a night school course.
+Under special circumstances, the principal may give approval for a day school student to enrol in a night school course.
 All students must have the permission of their home school before registering for night school.

-Conservatory of Music Certificates - Royal Conservatory of Music
+Royal Conservatory of Music Certificates: